tobiasandre1/FTPClient/WIN_FTP_Client/WIN_FTP_Main.txt

 	We make a new socket on a new passive port because no more than 1 file transfer is permitted on 1 passive port.
 	*/

-	/*For some reason the following code does not actually */ sendString("RETR README.txt\r\n", strlen("RETR README.txt\r\n"), sd);
+	sendString("RETR README.txt\r\n", strlen("RETR README.txt\r\n"), sd);
 	receive(buffer, sizeof(buffer), sd);				//Recieve data from socket system("pause");